2023 Best Value Computational Science Schools in California

 Best California Schools for Affordable Quality in Computational Science

-Our analysis found University of California - San Diego to be the best value school for computational science students who want to pursue a degree in California.
-Located in the city of La Jolla, UCSD is a public school with a fairly large student population.
+Our 2023 rankings named University of California - San Diego the best value school in California for computational science students.
+Located in the large city of La Jolla, UCSD is a public school with a fairly large student population.

 In-state tuition fees for undergraduate students at UCSD are $14,700 per year.

-UCSD also claimed a spot on our Best Computational Science Schools in California list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, UCSD also did well on our Best Computational Science Schools in California list.
+It’s in the top 20% of all schools reviewed in this analysis.

-Full Computational Science at University of California - San Diego Report
+Read full report on Computational Science at University of California - San Diego

-A rank of #2 on this year’s list means University of California - Irvine is a great value for computational science students.
+Out of the 3 schools in California that were part of this year’s ranking, University of California - Irvine landed the # 2 spot on the list.
 UC Irvine is a fairly large public school located in the city of Irvine.

 The average tuition and fees for an in-state undergraduate at UC Irvine are $13,775 a year.

-Read full report on Computational Science at University of California - Irvine
+Full Computational Science at University of California - Irvine Report

 Read full report on Computational Science at San Diego State University